-- Both are simple to detect manually: - → Read number of sectors from physical drive (Internet, sticker) " But label on drive need not necessarily be the original one ... - → Compare to information obtained on the computer - HPA (DCO) can also be detected through software - → Retrieving physical size and comparing it to the maximum addressable sector - Changing the DCO is always permanent! - → No "volatile" bit → Image first, the remove DCO and image all/the rest again.
-The disk is modified through this! - Imaging without HPA/DCO will produce incomplete copies - → And return different hashes than copies including them! - Good forensic programs handle HPA (automatically), but DCO seems to be still a problem - → This applies to disk wiping programs as well ...
+- Both are simple to detect manually: - → Read number of sectors from physical drive (Internet, sticker) " But a label on the drive need not necessarily be original ... - → Compare to information obtained on the computer - HPA (DCO) can also be detected through software - → Retrieving physical size and comparing it to the maximum addressable sector - Changing the DCO is always permanent! - → No "volatile" bit → Image first, the remove DCO and image all/the rest again.
+The disk is modified through this! - Imaging without HPA/DCO will produce incomplete copies - → And return different hashes than copies including them! - Good forensic programs handle HPA (automatically), but DCO seems to be still a problem - → Or they automatically remove it but do not recreate them - \rightarrow This applies to disk wiping programs as well ...